 I recently acquired a shiny new Yaesu FT-450D.
 I knew almost immediately that I wanted to use one of my many RTL-SDR dongles to set up a pandapter.
 As luck would have it, all the hard work was done for me by Dave Powis, G4HUP.
 He had designed a compact, high-impedance IF tap for direct connection to any SDR.
 Unfortunately, with the passing of Dave came the end to all shipments of the PAT board, leaving me high and dry in the search for a cheap way to add a panadapter.

+Hi all!
 It’s been a while since my last post.
 School and life has kept me plenty busy, but I’ve been trying to get a few new blog posts up.
-It’s hard to dedicate enough time to get quality content up – and that’s why I launched the W3AXL wiki earlier this year.
-I’ve learned quite a bit through my repairs and modifications of Motorola equipment, and instead of talking several hours writing a blog post, I’ve opted to instead update this wiki with information all about various Moto products.
+It’s hard to dedicate enough time to get quality content…

 DISCLAIMER: I’m not paid for any reviews I write.
 Hell, I wish I was; it’d bring in more money for fun radio stuff.
 Be assured my reviews are 100% my own stream of consciousness.